a14xm-dev/mtk_clean_boot/README.md

 # Suppressing Bootloader Warnings on Samsung Devices
+To preface, the following information pertains to and is performed on our Galaxy A14 5G The device runs the *MT6833* SoC, the Samsung *MT6833* family are the following devices:

+- Galaxy M13 5G
+- Galaxy A13 5G
+- Galaxy A22 5G
+- Galaxy F42 5G

+If you follow the steps below, I would *still* recommend verifying the location of the `up_param` partition.
+But overall, the [up_param](https://github.com/a14xm-dev/mtk_clean_boot/releases/tag/a14xm) will be safe to flash to those devices.

+---
 **Identify the Bootloader "Logo" Partition**
+-

-   - Connect the device to your computer and open terminal or command prompt.
+Connect the device to your computer and open terminal or command prompt.

 Enter an adb shell: